-- EU based entities including all its branches irrespective of where they are located; and
+1. EU based entities including all its branches, irrespective of where they are located; and

 Mandatory delegated reporting under EU SFTR

-If the transaction was entered between a financial counterparty and a small non-financial counterparty (NFC-), the financial counterparty is required to report for both sides.
+If a transaction is entered between a financial counterparty and a NFC-, the financial counterparty is required to report for both sides.

 *A NFC- means a non-financial counterparty which does not exceed the limits of at least 2 of the 3 following criteria:

-(c) average number of employees during the financial year: 250.
+- average number of employees during the financial year is over 250